-Model selection by penalization has been the object of intensive research in the last decades.
-Given a collection of models and associated estimators, two different tasks can be tackled: find out the smallest true model (consistency problem), or select an estimator achieving the best performance according to some criterion, called a risk\textit{\ }(efficiency problem).
-We only focus on the efficiency problem, where the leading idea of penalization, that goes back to early works of Akaike \cite{Akaike:70}, \cite {Akaike:73} and Mallows \cite{Mallows:73}, is to perform an unbiased estimation of the risk of the estimators.
-FPE and AIC procedures proposed by Akaike respectively in \cite{Akaike:70} and \cite{Akaike:73}, as well as Mallows' $C_{p}$ or $C_{L}$ \cite{Mallows:73}, aim to do so by adding to the empirical risk a penalty which depends on the dimension of the models.
-But the first analysis of such procedures had the drawback to be fundamentally asymptotic, considering in particular that the number of models as well as their dimensions are fixed while the number of data tends to infinity.
-As explained for example in Massart \cite{Massart:07}, various statistical situations require to let these quantities depend on the number of data.
-Pointing out the importance of Talagrand's type concentration inequalities in this nonasymptotic approach, Birg\'{e} and Massart \cite{BirMassart:97}, \cite{BirgeMassart:01} and Barron, Birg\'{e} and Massart \cite {BarBirMassart:99} have thus been able to build nonasymptotic oracle inequalities for penalization procedures that take into account the complexity of the collection of models.
-In an abstract risk minimization framework, which includes statistical learning problems such as classification or regression, many distribution-dependent and data-dependent penalties have been proposed, from the more general and thus less accurate global penalties, see Koltchinskii \cite{Kolt:01}, Bartlett \& \textit{al.} \cite{BarBouLugosi:02}, to the refined local Rademacher complexities in the case where some margin relations hold (see for instance Bartlett, Bousquet and Mendelson \cite{BarBouMendelson:05}, Koltchinskii \cite{Kolt:06}).
-But as a prize to pay for generality, the above penalties suffer from their dependence on unknown or unrealistic constants.
-They are very difficult to implement and calibrate in practice and satisfy oracle inequalities with possibly huge leading constants.
-In the general purpose, there are other penalties such as the bootstrap penalties of Efron \cite{Efron:83} and the resampling and $V$-fold penalties of Arlot \cite{Arl:2008a} and \cite {Arl:2008b}.
-These penalties are essentially resampling estimates of the difference between the empirical risk and the risk and can be used in practice since, in particular, they avoid the practical drawbacks of the local Rademacher complexities.
-Arlot \cite{Arl:2008a}, \cite{Arl:2008b} also proves sharp pathwise oracle inequalities for the resampling and $V$-fold penalties in the case of regression with random design and heteroscedastic noise on histograms models, and conjectures that the restriction on histograms is mainly technical and that his results can be extended to more general situations.
+In an abstract risk minimization framework, which includes statistical learning problems such as classification or regression, many distribution-dependent and data-dependent penalties have been proposed, from the more general and less accurate global penalties, see Koltchinskii \cite {Kolt:01}, Bartlett et al. \cite{BarBouLugosi:02}, to the refined local Rademacher complexities in the case where some favorable noise conditions hold (see for instance Bartlett, Bousquet and Mendelson \cite {BarBouMendelson:05}, Koltchinskii \cite{Kolt:06}).
+But as a price to pay for generality, the above penalties suffer from their dependence on unknown constants.
+These penalized procedures are very difficult to implement and calibrate in practice.
+Moreover, the existing risk bounds for these procedures contain very large leading constants.
+Other general-purpose penalties have been proposed, such as the bootstrap penalties of Efron \cite {Efron:83} and the resampling and $V$-fold penalties of Arlot \cite{Arl:2008a,Arl:09} .
+These penalties are essentially resampling estimates of the difference between the empirical risk and the risk.
+Arlot \cite{Arl:2008a,Arl:09} proved sharp pathwise oracle inequalities for the resampling and $V$-fold penalties in the case of regression with random design and heteroscedastic noise on histograms models, and conjectured that the restriction to histograms is mainly technical and that his results can be extended to more general situations.